nicholasmeyer/cart_pole_experiments/README.md

-# Cart pole experiments using policy based methods
+# Cart pole experiments
 ## Introduction

-This code has been adapted from the Udacity Deep Reinforcement Learning Nano degree.
-The aim was to experiment with some policy based methods discussed in the lectures.
+This implementation has been adapted from the Udacity Deep Reinforcement Learning Nano degree.
+The aim is to experiment with policy based methods, namely: hill climbing and steepest ascent as was discussed in the lectures.
+Furthermore, the implementation allows the user to choose either adaptive noise scaling or simulated annealing as a method to adjust the standard deviation of the  gaussian noise used in the optimization of the policy parameters

 ## Instructions